 Hopkinsville is a medium-sized city located in the state of Kentucky.
 With a population of 30,789 people and ten constituent neighborhoods, Hopkinsville is the sixth largest community in Kentucky.

-The per capita income in Hopkinsville in 2010 was $20,834, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,336 for a family of four.
+The per capita income in Hopkinsville in 2010 was $20,811, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,244 for a family of four.
 However, Hopkinsville contains both very wealthy and poor people as well.

 Hopkinsville is an extremely ethnically-diverse city.
 The people who call Hopkinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopkinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hopkinsville include English, African, German, and European.

 The most common language spoken in Hopkinsville is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and German/Yiddish.